How can you improve the state of your infrastructure automation?

 CLI

 The Pulumi Service backend is the default state storage service for all Pulumi projects.
-What this means is, every time you update your cloud resources using Pulumi, a snapshot of the state of your resources known as the checkpoint is stored by the service.
+This means that every time you update your cloud resources using Pulumi, the service stores a snapshot of the state of your resources known as the checkpoint.
 The checkpoint allows you to confidently make changes to your infrastructure.

-As mentioned before several components work together in the Pulumi ecosystem to mutate cloud resources.
-Let’s examine this with an example.
-Say, we want to create a Bucket using DigitalOcean Spaces.
-We’ll use JS as an example for demonstration purposes.
+As mentioned before, several components work together in the Pulumi ecosystem to mutate cloud resources.
+Let’s examine this with an example:

 const foobar = new digitalocean.SpacesBucket("foobar", {